 Needless to say, fast-acting brakes must be able to apply and withstand tremendous pressure.
 And because these aircraft are homebuilt, the landing gear and braking system installation process must be simple enough for the average STOL competitor to do it safely.
 Performance and ease of use must both be considered during the design process.

-Material choice for aircraft brakes can be a balancing act.
+Material choice for aircraft braking systems can be a balancing act.
 Aircraft brake materials must be durable enough to withstand heat, pressure, vibration, and other forces.
 However, aerospace manufacturers must also be mindful of weight, since heavy materials affect the fuel economy and aerodynamics of the aircraft.

 Some common materials used for aircraft brakes and landing gear include: